nodegit/nodegit/test/README.md

 ## /test

-  Contains all the test scripts, runner and keys for running the tests.
+  Contains all the test scripts, runner, and keys for running the tests.

   -----------

   #### /home
-  contains gitconfig for the test repositories.
+  Contains gitconfig for the test repositories.

   #### /repos
-  contains blame, empty, nonrepo and workdir test repositories.
+  Contains blame, empty, nonrepo, and workdir test repositories.

   #### /tests
-  unit tests for NodeGit.
+  Unit tests for NodeGit.

   #### /utils
-  test utilities with garbage collector, index and repository setup, that can be used in tests.
+  Test utilities with garbage collector, index, and repository setup, that can be used in tests.